Mold Removal in Washington, PA Pennsylvania 15301

 Call 1-888-217-6019 now.

-- Moldy Smell.
+- A sour smell.
 It's a unique smell.
-Even if you can't detect anything, you know it's there.
+Even if it's impossible to detect anything, you know it's there.

-- visible microbial growth.
-Dark splotches on the ceiling, walls flooring, or baseboards.
-Splotches on the ceiling may suggest a leaky roof or a burst pipe or condensation in ductwork.
-Dark spots or the appearance of brown or black mold on the walls may suggest cracks or burst pipe in the drywall.
-It may be an incipient leak, but the damage will only become worse.
+- Visual Microbial Growth.
+Dark splotches on the ceilings, walls flooring, or baseboards.
+Spots in the ceiling may indicate a leaking roof or burst pipe or condensation in ductwork.
+Dark spots or brown or black mold that are visible on the walls may suggest cracks or burst pipe in the wall.
+This may be a slow leak, but the damage is likely to get worse.

-- Soft Moist Spots on the Floors, Walls or Ceiling.
-This might indicate that the microbial growth may be present.
-Mold may appear invisible at this point however it may be behind the drywall or on the supportive studs, under flooring, or in the roof of your home.
+- Soft moist areas on the floors, walls or Ceiling.
+This might indicate that the microbial growth is present.
+Mold may appear invisible right now, but it could be behind the drywall, on the support studs, underneath the floors, or in the roof of your home.

 -

-A constant cough, headache or nausea or being sick only you are at home or in certain areas.
-These persistent allergy-type symptoms may indicate mold exists.
-The four groups that are most vulnerable to the effects of mold are:
+A constant cough, headache or nausea or feeling ill only when you are at home or in certain places.
+These persistent allergy-type symptoms may indicate mold may be present.
+The 4 groups most susceptible to illnesses caused by mold include:

 - Children